 - To the extent there is any personally identifiable information that flows to us, we don’t “collect” it because we don’t actually use it for our business.

-Clearly, Do Not Track is only getting started as an institution in privacy laws and the most important question for you as a website operator or mobile app developer is what you should do.
+Clearly, the most important question for you as a website operator or mobile app developer is what you should do.

-As for now and until we have a better understanding of the impact of the amendments, the next immediate steps are to honor the CalOPPA by disclosing these two additional facts:
+The next immediate steps are to honor the CalOPPA by disclosing these additional facts:

-- international approach to privacy policies (and 5 languages)
+- we use an international approach to privacy policies (and 8 languages);